+In general, there are no specific rules or restrictions for foreign applicants.
+However, in terms of the Foreign Investment Act 27 of 1990, it may be a condition for the granting of a licence or authorisation or an agreement for the granting of rights over natural resources that the applicant shall have to accommodate participation by the Government.
 Furthermore, in terms of the Minerals Act, the Minister may grant a licence, or the renewal of a licence, subject to such terms and conditions as he may deem necessary.
-In the light hereof, licences are often granted subject to the condition that there must be some local ownership (which can include joint holding with Epangelo Mining (Pty) Ltd (Epangelo).
+In the light hereof, licences are often granted subject to the condition that there must be some local ownership (which can include joint holding with Epangelo Mining Company (Pty) Ltd, the state-owned mining company).